samitamerarar/chess-game/README.md

 > npm install && npm run heroku-postbuild && node server.js

+### Yarn

+While deploying with docker, npm install was taking too much time.
+I switched to Yarn for the same reasons as the building process issues on the cheap server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.